SELF-HELP ACTION SUPPORTING SURVIVORS OF TORTURE AND TRAUMA IN SE ASIA, OCEANIA AND AUSTRALASIA

 Response:

-No services will be delivered.
-The Proposal is for self help healing action through informal networks.
-(The current 1998 interpretation of an appropriate response to the above question would be expressed as 'there may be the very circumscribed service of sharing helpful micro-experiences by Laceweb members' - if locals want this enabling).
+The current 1998 interpretation of an appropriate response to the above question would be expressed as there may be the very circumscribed ‘service’ of sharing helpful micro-experiences by Laceweb members - if locals want this enabling.

 QUESTION 3